 Optional costs not included in your fees

-- Recommended textbook - approximate cost is £60
+Recommended textbooks - approximate cost is £100

-- If a DBS check is needed for the purposes of a module or programme related work placement
+If a DBS check is needed for the purposes of a module or programme related work placement (Summer research internships offered on a competitive basis to second year students.
+You can also take a work placement credit-bearing module at Level 6, though you will need to find your own placement)

-- Travel to work experience/placements - cost is dependent on your placement venue of choice
+Travel to work experience/placements - cost is dependent on your placement venue of choice

-Please note: Our courses are refreshed and updated on a regular basis.
 If you are thinking about transferring onto this course (into the second year for example), you should contact the programme leader for the relevant course information as modules may vary from those shown on this page.